Broadcast syndication: First-run syndication in the U.S.

 Among other syndicated series of the 1950s were MCA's The Abbott and Costello Show (vaudeville-style comedy) and Guild Films' Liberace (musical variety) and Life With Elizabeth, a domestic situation comedy that introduced Betty White to a national audience.
 In addition to the Adventures of Superman, many other series were based on comic strips and aimed at the juvenile audience, including Flash Gordon, Dick Tracy, Sheena, Queen of the Jungle, and Joe Palooka.
 Original juvenile adventure series included Captain Gallant of the Foreign Legion, Cowboy G-Men, and Ramar of the Jungle.
 Series based on literary properties included Sherlock Holmes, Long John Silver (based on Treasure Island), and The Three Musketeers.
-Several of these were co-productions between U.S. and European (usually British) companies.
+Several of these were co-productions between American and European (usually British) companies.
 Crusader Rabbit pioneered in the area of first-run animated series; followed by Bucky and Pepito, Colonel Bleep, Spunky and Tadpole, Q. T. Hush, and others.
 (All of these were five-minute shorts designed to be placed within locally hosted kiddie shows.)
-Syndicated sports programming included Championship Bowling and All-Star Golf, both produced by Chicago-based Walter Schwimmer, Inc.
+Syndicated sports programming included Championship Bowling and All-Star Golf, both produced by Chicago-based Walter Schwimmer Inc.

-In addition to regular series, syndicators also offered packages of feature films, cartoons, and short subjects originally made for movie theatres.
+In addition to regular series, syndicators also offered packages of feature films, cartoons, and short subjects originally made for movie theaters.
 Until late in the 1950s, however, much of the theatrical product available consisted of low-budget secondary features (mainly Westerns) with relatively few notable stars.
-One syndication company, National Telefilm Associates, attempted to create a "NTA Film Network" of stations showing its lineup of first-run series, which included syndicated programs such as Police Call (1955), How to Marry a Millionaire (1957–1959), The Passerby, Man Without a Gun (1957–1959), and This is Alice (1958).
+One syndication company, National Telefilm Associates, attempted to create a "NTA Film Network" of stations showing its lineup of first-run series, which included syndicated programs such as Police Call (1955), How to Marry a Millionaire (1957–1959), The Passerby, Man Without a Gun (1957–1959), and This Is Alice (1958).
 The venture lasted five years and closed down in 1961.